Inalegwu/Insculpo/README.md

 ### Licensce
-Distributed under the MIT License.
+Distributed under the BSD 4-Clause License.
 See LICENSE.txt for more information.

 ### Contact